cuspycode/peerpaste/README.md

 Another possibility is that you have an exceptional network configuration that causes the desktop server to pick the wrong IP address to advertise on mDNS, which makes it unavailable to other devices even though they are connected to the same LAN.
 This can be remedied by following the instructions in the FAQ answer *How do I bind the listening port to a different IP address?*

+#### [General] It keeps complaining that the crypto key isn't working!

+Normally you just click on "Settings" and delete the key on the mobile device, and then try again.
+But sometimes you need to delete the shared key on both devices.
+The easiest way to do that on the desktop application is to delete the file `.local/share/peerpaste/peerpaste-data.json` in your home directory, or if you are comfortable editing JSON files you can delete just the appropriate entry in this file.

 #### [General] Why should I trust your app to handle my secret data?

 One major use case for PeerPaste is to paste passwords or password-reset links or signup confirmation links etc, from one device to another.
 This of course requires trusting that the app is secure.
 The encryption and decryption code used in the desktop edition is published here on GitHub.
 It uses industry standard practices, and it's open for anyone to audit.
 The exact same code is used in the Android version, with the exception of a couple of trivial differences in how the `Base64` library is invoked due to trivial differences in the Java library versions.